-Quantum simulation combining ultracold atoms and optical lattice potentials~\cite{Anna2007,Bloch2008} has become an essential route to study the intriguing phenomena of strongly correlated systems.
-One representative is the fermionic Hubbard model~\cite{Hubbard1963,Kanamori1963,Gutzwiller1963}, for which the optical lattice experiment, equipped with modern cooling, trapping and precision measurement techniques~\cite{Esslinger2010,Christian2017,Florian2020}, allows for exploring broader parameter regimes than those accessible in real materials, such as tuning the interaction strength.
-Since the early stage, the theoretical interests on Hubbard model~\cite{Arovas2022,Qin2022} range from quantum magnetism~\cite{LeBlanc2015,Boxiao2017,Xiao2023} to fermionic superfluidity~\cite{Sewer2002,Paiva2010,Fontenele2022} and more subtle $d$-wave superconductivity~\cite{Qin2020,Haoxu2024}, which are also the center pursuits of the optical lattice experiment nowadays.
-Especially in the past decade, the experimental studies of the antiferromagnetic (AFM) spin correlation in repulsive Hubbard model~\cite{Boll2016,Cheuk2016,Mazurenko2017,Cocchi2017,Muqing2023,Hart2015,Shao2024} has stood in line with or even surpassed the most advanced precision many-body computations~\cite{Qin2022}.
+Quantum simulation combining ultracold atoms with optical lattice potentials~\cite{Anna2007,Bloch2008} has become an essential route to study the intriguing phenomena of strongly correlated systems.
+A prominent example is the fermionic Hubbard model~\cite{Hubbard1963,Kanamori1963,Gutzwiller1963}, for which optical lattice experiments, equipped with modern cooling, trapping and precision measurement techniques~\cite{Esslinger2010,Christian2017,Florian2020}, enable explorations of broader parameter regimes than those accessible in real materials, such as tunable interaction strengths.
+Since the early stage, the theoretical interests on the Hubbard model~\cite{Arovas2022,Qin2022} range from quantum magnetism~\cite{LeBlanc2015,Boxiao2017,Xiao2023} and fermionic superfluidity~\cite{Sewer2002,Paiva2010,Fontenele2022} to the more elusive $d$-wave superconductivity~\cite{Qin2020,Haoxu2024}.
+These remain central pursuits in contemporary optical lattice experiments.
+Over the past decade, experimental studies of the antiferromagnetic (AFM) spin correlations in the repulsive Hubbard model~\cite{Boll2016,Cheuk2016,Mazurenko2017,Cocchi2017,Muqing2023,Hart2015,Shao2024} have stood in line with or even surpassed the most advanced precision many-body computations~\cite{Qin2022}.

-An inspiring progress on this aspect is the observation of AFM phase transition (N\'{e}el transition) in 3D Hubbard model with ultracold fermionic $^6$Li atoms in a large-scale and nearly uniform optical lattice ($\sim \sim 10$ disorder realizations are sufficient to reach the converged disorder average results of AFM spin correlations and $S_{\rm AFM}^{zz}$.
+An inspiring progress in this area is the observation of the AFM phase transition (N\'{e}el transition) in the 3D Hubbard model with ultracold fermionic $^6$Li atoms in a large-scale, nearly uniform optical lattice ($\sim \sim 10$ disorder realizations are sufficient to reach the converged disorder average results of AFM spin correlations and $S_{\rm AFM}^{zz}$.
 The simulation with above disorder is unfortunately limited to $L=6$ system due to fermion sign problem.